RCFromCLE/ToggleAudio/README.md

 3. In ToggleAudio.ps1, change $defaultdevice1 and $defaultdevice2 to the audio devices you want to switch between.

    **a.
-Change line 42 to match your audio device name and not the variable, this needs to be reworked to work with variable.**
+Change line 42 to match your speakers audio device name and not the variable, this needs to be reworked to work with variable.**

 4. In hidden.vbs, change command =  to contain your machine's path.